ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/tls/index.md

 ### TLS parameters

-The `min_tls_version` setting configures the minimum TLS protocol version that
-$productName$ will use to establish a secure connection.
+The `min_tls_version` setting configures the minimum TLS protocol version that Emissary will use to establish a secure connection.
 When a client using a lower version attempts to connect to the server, the handshake will result in the following error: `tls: protocol version not supported`.

-The `max_tls_version` setting configures the maximum TLS protocol version that
-$productName$ will use to establish a secure connection.
+The `max_tls_version` setting configures the maximum TLS protocol version that Emissary will use to establish a secure connection.
 When a client using a higher version attempts to connect to the server, the handshake will result in the following error:
 `tls: server selected unsupported protocol version`.